AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/software_components.rst

-The parameters for *assignment* and *distribution* control only convergence criteria, while the *System* section controls things like the number of CPU cores used by the software, default directories and Spatialite location for Windows systems.
+The parameters for *assignment* and *distribution* control only convergence criteria, while the *System* section controls things like the number of CPU cores used by the software, default directories, and Spatialite location for Windows systems.
 The *Network* section, however, contains parameters that control the creation of networks and the import from Open Street Maps.